ScopeFoundry/scopefoundry.github.io/content/en/docs/100_development/22_publishing_hw/_index.md

    git push -u origin
    ```

-If you'd like to share your updates with the original owner then create a Pull Request on GitHub.
+If you'd like to share your updates with the original owner, then create a Pull Request on GitHub and they can decide to include it.